rissom/unidaplan/README.md

 > &lt;/Context&gt;

 Also you need to initialize the database.
 This can be done by running the SQL scripts in the SQL directory.
+Go to shell and use:
+> psql -f definitions.sql <br/>
+> psql -f functions.sql <br/>
+> psql -f inserts.sql <br/>

+The first and only user is called "admin" and has the password "admin".
+When logged in go to menu "Admin." and select users.
+Then click "action"->"edit" in the row of the user "Administrator".
+Double-click the e-mail field and enter your e-mail.
+Press the button "back to users" at the top of the page.
+Click "action"->"resend token".
+If everything is set up right, you should receive an e-mail which contains a link that allows you to change name and password of the admin account.